prettypositron/528/index.md

 ### About

-This is a blog to document my preparation for the MCAT.
+Welcome to Valhalla!
+This is my journey to 100th percentile.